hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 Jet uses the network internally to shuffle data and to replicate the back-ups.
 Network is also used to read input data from and to write results to remote systems or to do RPC calls when enriching.
-In fact, a lot of Jet Jobs are network bound.
-Using a 10 Gigabit or higher network can improve application performance.
+In fact a lot of Jet jobs are network-bound.
+Using a 10 Gbit or faster network can improve application performance.
 Also consider scaling the cluster out (adding more members to the cluster) to distribute the load.

-Consider colocating Jet cluster with the data source and sink to avoid moving data back and forth over the wire.
+Consider collocating Jet cluster with the data source and sink to avoid moving data back and forth over the wire.
 Co-locate Jet with source rather than a sink if you have to choose.
 Processed results are often aggregated, so the size is reduced.